Income tax and capital gains up to the date of death

 However, we understand that where there are outstanding tax returns for the deceased, HMRC advises executors to contact them.
 HMRC should then cancel any outstanding tax returns that were issued to the deceased and re-issue them to the personal representative, together with a tax return to the date of death.

 HMRC will not accept electronic tax returns from personal representatives for deceased taxpayers.
 Paper tax returns therefore have to be filed.
+Alternatively, a tax agent, if appointed by the personal representative, can file electronic returns using third party software.

 HMRC will usually give a deadline of 3 months and 7 days for the executors to submit any re-issued tax returns.
 HMRC’s guidance (see HMRC’s self assessment manual SAM90010) also indicates that if an executor has difficulty meeting this deadline, they may agree an alternative reasonable filing date.